Explainer: Paid and Unpaid Leave Policies in the United States

 The COVID-19 pandemic proved the value of state paid family and medical leave programs, which cover a comprehensive range of personal and family medical and care needs.
 And it demonstrated the massive shortcoming in current U.S. federal policy, the Family and Medical Leave Act of 1993 (FMLA), which guarantees job-protected but only unpaid leave to a limited share of the workforce.

 In 2020, Congress enacted limited, temporary (and now expired) paid sick and family leave measures to address COVID-19 related illness and care needs for some workers.
 The nation’s first-ever permanent comprehensive paid family and medical leave program was included in the Build Back Better Act, which passed the House of Representatives in November 2021, but negotiations over this landmark legislation—which also included child care and home- and community-based care investments—stalled in the Senate.
-As 2024 begins, federal lawmakers have yet to enact a permanent national paid family and medical leave policy despite overwhelming public support and the country’s enduring need, but states have created new programs and more states are likely to continue to innovate.
+In 2024, federal lawmakers have yet to enact a permanent national paid family and medical leave policy despite overwhelming public support and the country’s enduring need, but states have created new programs and more states are likely to continue to innovate.

 Family and Medical Leave Act